guangie88/spdlog_setup/README.md

     const auto path = std::string(argv[2]);

     // performs parsing with dynamic tag value replacements
-    // tags are anything content that contains {xxx}, where xxx is the name of the tag
+    // tags are anything content that contains {xxx}, where xxx is the name of
-    // to be replaced
+    // the tag to be replaced
-    const auto res = spdlog_setup::from_file_with_tag_replacement("log_conf.pre.toml",
+    const auto res = spdlog_setup::from_file_with_tag_replacement(
+        "log_conf.pre.toml",
-        // replaces {index} with actual value in current variable index via fmt mechanism fmt::arg("index", index),
+        // replaces {index} with actual value in current variable index via fmt
+        // mechanism
+        fmt::arg("index", index),
         // replaces {path} with actual value in current variable path fmt::arg("path", path));